Gurubalan-GIT/MRA/README.md

 to that room.
 - But the room can directly access it's users.
 Hence it is just not bi-directional, because logically we don't want it to be.

+## Making right use of Helpers
+Usually most people ignore the use of helpers in rails.
+Fill them up with functions which you always use.
+In your `Application_helper.erb` add functions such as parsing Time and date formats to be readable ones.
+Call these from your views so these get called on runtime.
+Make sure to add this to your controller for the view you're trying to call it - `helper :application`

 ## Problems faced
 There were plenty which came along the process but I'll highlight the most important ones.